kokkos/kokkos-fft/paper/paper.md

 | GB/s (Theoretical peak) | 205 | 205 | 1555 | 3350 | 1600 | 3276.8 |
 | Elapsed time [s] | 463 | 9.28 | 0.25 | 0.14 | 0.41 | 0.30 |

 Here, the testbed includes Intel Xeon Platinum 8360Y (referred to as Icelake), NVIDIA A100 and H100 GPUs, AMD MI250X GPU (1 GCD) and Intel Data Center GPU Max 1550 (referred to as PVC).
 On Icelake, we use 36 cores with OpenMP parallelization.
 As expected, the Python version is the simplest in terms of lines of code (LOC).
 With Kokkos and kokkos-fft, the same logic can be implemented without significantly increasing the source code size (roughly 1.5 times longer).
-However, the benefit is enormous, allowing a single and simple code runs on multiple architectures efficiently.
+However, the benefit is enormous: a single and simple code that runs on multiple architectures efficiently.

 # Acknowledgements

 This work has received support by the CExA Moonshot project of the CEA [cexa-project](https://cexa-project.org).
-This work was carried out using FUJITSU PRIMERGY GX2570 (Wisteria/BDEC-01) at The University of Tokyo.
+This work was carried out using FUJITSU PRIMERGY GX2570 (Wisteria/BDEC-01) at the University of Tokyo.
 This work was partly supported by JHPCN project jh220036.
 This research used resources of the Oak Ridge Leadership Computing Facility at the Oak Ridge National Laboratory, which is supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC05-00OR22725.
 This work was also granted access to the HPC resources of CINES under the allocation 2023-cin4492 made by GENCI.

 # References